raisinbl/airflow-spark-emr-serverless/dags/scripts/README.md

 ## Step

 - make sure you are in this `scripts` folder
-- `DOCKER_BUILDKIT=1 docker build --output . . -f dags/scripts/Dockerfile-packing`
+- `DOCKER_BUILDKIT=1 docker build --output . . -f Dockerfile-packing`
 - after execute that command, a file name `pyspark_venv.tar.gz` should be under `scripts` folder
 - `chmod 755 dags/scripts/pyspark_venv.tar.gz`